mooreben34/EEC201_Speaker_Recognition/README.md

 ## Abstract
 Our project implements a speaker recognition system through text-based MFCC feature extraction.
 For speaker classification, we utilized the LBG algorithm, which is an extension of K-Means clustering that iteratively generates clusters starting from a single centroid.
 For each speaker, this involves the following process:

--Preprocessing the data in order to better extract the formants, or key features, of the speaker's voiced signal.
+1.Preprocessing the data in order to better extract the formants, or key features, of the speaker's voiced signal.
--Generating MFC coefficients for all training and test speaker -generating training and test codebooks through the LBG algorithm -performing accuracy testing through matching training and testing codebooks in multiple testing environmnets.
+2.Generating MFC coefficients for all training and test speaker -generating training and test codebooks through the LBG algorithm -performing accuracy testing through matching training and testing codebooks in multiple testing environmnets.